Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: Introduction

 \paragraph{Unsolved cases}

-At present, the only open case of Question \ref{question: uniformity for Q, mod-p version} is that where the image $\rho_{E,p}$ is conjugated to the normaliser of a non-split Cartan subgroup.
+At present, the only open case of Question \ref{question: uniformity for Q, mod-p version} over $\Q$ is that where the image $\rho_{E,p}$ is conjugated to the normaliser of a non-split Cartan subgroup.
 Methods such as the formal immersion argument and Runge's method for modular curves, developed to study the Borel and split Cartan cases, fail to tackle it.
 It can be shown that the same problems occur for non-split Cartan subgroups modulo $p^n$, which is why we were unable to exclude these cases.

 In Theorem \ref{thm:introellcartantower}, another open case other than $C_{ns}^+(p^n)$ is the level $p^2$ group $G(p^2)$ isomorphic to $C_{ns}^+(p) \ltimes (\Z/p\Z)^3$.
 In this case, the group-theoretic results of Section \ref{sec:grouptheory} are ineffective.
 For the modular curves $X_{G(p^2)}$ corresponding to the groups $G(p^2)$, we have again the same difficulties as for the modular curves $X_{ns}^+(p^n)$.
 However, they seem to be much more likely to be addressed, for instance, by local arguments at $p$.
 As an example, in the case $p=7$ the curve $X_{G(p^2)}$ appears as an unsolved case in the work of Rouse, Sutherland and Zureick-Brown (\cite[Theorem 1.6]{rszb22}).
 This curve has a rational CM point, making impossible to exclude the $G(7^2)$ case by purely group-theoretic means.
 If one managed to exclude the case in which $\operatorname{Im}\rho_{E,p^2} = G(p^2)$, they would be able to improve Theorem \ref{thm:adelicboundwithj} and show that $[\GL_2(\widehat{\Z}) : \operatorname{Im}\rho_E] < \Fheight(E)^{2+o(1)}$.
+This last problem, is being treated by the author in an ongoing project with Matt Bisatt and Davide Lombardo.